 Hopefully you will have the answers to your questions upon finishing this article.
 You may want to pause and visualize your own mantel while you read this article.
 Keep a pen handy so you can jot down notes when you find inspiration!

-Let me give you four examples of mantel styles and how the decision process has unfolded for other successful clients.
+Let me give you some examples of mantel styles and how the decision process has unfolded for other successful clients.
 This will give you an idea of how many layouts are available and which elements you can use to personalize your mantel:

 – Split Log Mantel